Intervention/docs/image/v4/getting-started/frameworks.md

 point, the `ImageManager::class`, via a static [facade](https://laravel.com/docs/facades).
 The call provides access to the centrally configured [image manager](/v4/basics/instantiation) via singleton pattern.

-The following code example shows how to read an image from an upload request the image facade in a Laravel route and save it on disk with a random file name.
+The following code example shows how to read an image from an upload request using the image facade in a Laravel route and save it to disk with a random file name.

 ```php